soapbox-pub/rebased/docs/config/custom_emoji.md

 ## Emoji tags (groups)

 Default tags are set in `config.exs`.
+To set your own tags, copy the structure to your secrets file (`prod.secret.exs` or `dev.secret.exs`) and edit it.
 ```elixir
 config :pleroma, :emoji,
   shortcode_globs: ["/emoji/custom/**/*.png"],